BlackBerry Curve: BlackBerry Curve 9220/9310/9320/9321

+Introduced in 2012, this lineup are entry-level models developed mainly for developing economies and budget-conscious consumers, serving as successor models to the 8500 series.
+They are stripped-down versions of the mid-range Curve 9350/60/70 series, with a lower resolution screen, lower camera resolution and thicker design, but with a higher capacity battery (1,450mAh, as opposed to 1,000mAh in the 9350 series).
+Unique features include a dedicated BlackBerry Messenger shortcut button and FM radio, the latter being the first for a BlackBerry smartphone.
+The 9320 and 9321 (codenamed "Armstrong") supports 3G and GPS, and were released in May 2012.
+The 9310 was a CDMA variant released in July 2012.
+The 9220 (nicknamed "Davis") was launched first in India on April 19, 2012 with lower specifications, having a 2 MP camera, lacking a GPS, and only supports 2G.
+All models in this lineup comes with 512 MB RAM and storage.

 BlackBerry 9720

 The BlackBerry 9720 (codenamed "Samoa") was an entry-level model released in August 2013 and the final device running BlackBerry OS 7, targeted primarily towards emerging markets.
 Despite not officially being part of the Curve lineup, it shares similarities to the preceding Curve models, featuring the same RAM and storage capacity (512 MB), a similar keyboard design, as well as the fixed-focus camera.
 It also features a touchscreen, similar to that of the higher end Q5 and the previous Bold 9900.

 Model comparison

 The following tables highlight features of the different models.